-- #1: Provide emergency, short term rent, mortgage, and utility assistance to households that are most vulnerable to eviction or foreclosure (COVID-19 Short Term Rental and Mortgage Assistance Fund)
+- #1: Provide emergency, short term rent, mortgage, and utility assistance to households that are most vulnerable to eviction or foreclosure (Rent, Utility, and Mortgage Assistance Fund)

 - #2: Determine anticipated needs to sustain and scale rental and mortgage assistance supports, and align additional avenues of unrestricted funding to meet these needs